BritishMachineVisionAssociation/BMVC2021/authors/submit-your-paper.md

 <p>The name of your submission file must be
 of the form XXXX.pdf where XXXX is the four-digit paper ID (zero-padded if necessary).
-For example, if your paper ID is 24, the filename must be 0024.pdf.</p>
+For example, if your paper ID is 24, the filename must be 0024.pdf.
+If you upload supplementary materials please name them as XXXX_supp.zip where XXXX is the four-digit paper ID (zero-padded if necessary).</p>

 <p>You are permitted one extra page in the camera ready copy to take into account the reviewer’s comments.
-This means the length of the camera ready copy should not exceed 10 pages excluding the references. <strong>All</strong> appendices must be counted within the 10 pages limit or supplied as supplementary material.</p>
+This means the length of the camera ready copy should not exceed 10 pages excluding the references and any acknowledgements. <strong>All</strong> appendices must be counted within the 10 pages limit or supplied as supplementary material.</p>